fatmaaltinsoy/a-heuristic-technique-for-hyperpameter-tuning/README.md

 install.packages("plyr")
 install.packages("caret")
 ```
 <p align="justify"> Step 2.
 For hyperparameter optimization, the following libraries need to be installed.
-The caret library is used for grid search and random search.</p>
+The <b>caret library</b> is used for grid search and random search.</p>

 <p align="justify"><b>MlBayesOpt:</b> MlBayesOpt is a package for performing Bayesian optimization, which is a powerful optimization technique that can be used to find the optimal values of hyperparameters for machine learning models.
 It uses a probabilistic model to efficiently explore the hyperparameter space and find the configuration that maximizes the performance of the model.